-In our data, it was shown that especially trans, intersex, and non-binary persons would prefer to be invoked or approached by their first and last names only, without any gendered form of address involved.40 Using their preferred names and/or pronouns that might differ from their legal documents hits the same notch.
-Another step should be incorporating queer-inclusive language on intake forms and assessment tools as well as promoting a welcoming environment within the doctor's office.41 This includes adding "queer imagery", e.g. pictures of a pregnant trans man42 or a lesbian couple, and content on patient education and marketing materials as well as providing education to staff to promote medical competence in serving queer patients.43 Queer-friendly treatment regimens and protocols must be implemented to sensitize all healthcare practitioners.
-"Physical exams should be structured based on the organs present rather than the perceived gender of the patient."44 Queermed Deutschland for
+In our data, it was shown that especially trans, intersex, and non-binary persons would prefer to be invoked or approached by their first and last names only, without any gendered form of address involved.
+Using their preferred names and/or pronouns that might differ from their legal documents hits the same notch.
+Another step should be incorporating queer-inclusive language on intake forms and assessment tools as well as promoting a welcoming environment within the doctor's office.
+In this includes adding environment within the doctor's office.
+In this includes adding environment on patient education and marketing materials as well as providing education to staff to promote medical competence in serving queer patients.
+Understried to sensitize all healthcare practitioners.
+Physical exams should be structured based on the organs present rather than the perceived gender of the patient.
+Understried to sensitize and poutschland for